-Recently UDID has captured lot of media attention as third-party app developers had been sharing this ID with advertising agencies and marketing companies.
+Recently UDID has captured a lot of media attention as third-party app developers had been sharing this ID with advertising agencies and marketing companies.

 This has certainly created a positive impact on iDevice users, who felt cheated.